 Trustee Chalas Biography

-MAJ Chalas’ military education includes Aviation Officer Basic Course, UH-60 Aviator Qualification Course, Aviation Captain’s Career Course; Intermediate Level Education (ILE) Common Core, the Army Force Management Course and the Advanced Operations Course (AOC).
-She recently completed the Strategic Fellows Program at The Institute of World Politics in Washington, DC.
+Her military education includes Aviation Officer Basic Course, UH-60 Aviator Qualification Course, Aviation Captain’s Career Course; Intermediate Level Education (ILE), the Army Force Management Course , the Advance Operations Course (AOC) and the Strategic Fellows Program at The Institute of World Politics in Washington, DC.
+LTC Chalas received her Bachelor of Science degree in Marine Engineering from Massachusetts Maritime Academy, a Master of Business Administration from Georgia State University and a Master in Legislative Affairs from George Washington University.
+LTC Chalas is a certified Lean and Six Sigma Black Belt.

-Major Chalas has an extensive corporate career record with vast international experience.
-MAJ Chalas worked for GE for eleven years, where she held a number of senior management roles.
-Most of her assignments were international, including roles in Asia, Latin America, and Europe.
-MAJ Chalas is a graduate of GE’s Nuclear Technical Leadership Program.
-MAJ Chalas also worked for Booz Allen Hamilton, where, as a Consultant, she listened to customers, found solutions to their most pressing problems, and made recommendations that would strengthen their operations.
+Lieutenant Colonel Chalas has an extensive corporate career record with vast international experience.
+She worked for GE where she held a number of senior management roles.
+She worked in Asia, Latin America, and Europe.
+LTC Chalas is a graduate of GE’s Nuclear Technical Leadership Program.
+LTC Chalas also worked for Booz Allen Hamilton as a Process Improvement Consultant.

-Her awards and decorations include Meritorious Service Medal (3 Bronze Oak Leaf Clusters), Army Air Medal, Army Commendation Medal (Bronze Oak Leaf Cluster), Army Achievement Medal (3 Bronze Oak Leaf Clusters) Army Reserve Components Achievement Medal (4 Bronze Oak Leaf Clusters), National Defense Service Medal (Bronze Service Star), Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Armed Forces Reserve Medal (Silver Hourglass/M Device), Military Outstanding Volunteer Medal, FORSCOM Ironwoman Award, GEN George J. Hearn Trophy and Senior Aviator Badge.
+Her awards and decorations include Meritorious Service Medal (3 Bronze Oak Leaf Clusters), Army Air Medal, Army Commendation Medal (2 Bronze Oak Leaf Cluster), Army Achievement Medal (3 Bronze Oak Leaf Clusters) Army Reserve Components Achievement Medal (4 Bronze Oak Leaf Clusters), National Defense Service Medal (Bronze Service Star), Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Armed Forces Reserve Medal (Silver Hourglass/M Device), Military Outstanding Volunteer Medal, FORSCOM Ironwoman Award, GEN George J. Hearn Trophy, Senior Aviator Badge and Army Staff Identification Badge.
 She is a recipient of the Propeller Club Port of Boston Academic Award.
+LTC Chalas was named as Maritime Person of the Year by Massachusetts Maritime Academy in 2016.
+She is a member of the Board of Trustees of Massachusetts Maritime Academy.
+LTC Chalas received the USCIS Outstanding American by Choice award in 2017.

 Trustee Connor Biography